smhg/express-locale/README.md

 #### priority
 Type: `Array` Default value `['accept-language', 'default']`

 Defines the order of lookups.
-The first lookup to return a locale will be the final result.
+The first lookup to return a full locale will be the final result.

-Available values (lookups):
+Built in lookups:
 * `cookie`
-* `domain`
+* `hostname`
 * `accept-language`
 * `default`